-Because I'm lucky enough to have an awesome brother I got the gift of Raspberry Pi for christmas, more specifically a shiny Pi 4 with a whopping 4 gig of RAM.
+Because I'm lucky enough to have an awesome brother I got the gift of Raspberry Pi for Christmas, more specifically a shiny Pi 4 with a whopping 4 gigs of RAM.
 There a huge selection of fun things to build using a pi but the first thing I wanted to try was running it as a tiny server and because I no longer own a usb keyboard or mouse I wanted to do that all headless.
 These are the steps that I took to go from zero to fully functional pi running headless on my home network.

 Download OS image

-Once the image was downloaded I needed to write it to my SD card so I grabbed balenaEtcher - an open source image flashing tool for Linux, macOS and Windows - from their download page.
+Once the image was downloaded, I needed to write it to my SD card, so I grabbed balenaEtcher - an open source image flashing tool for Linux, macOS and Windows - from their download page.
 Etcher is delightfully simple and after running the executable I just had to select the image (my extracted Raspbian .img file) and the target (my microSD card).
 I also disabled

 Eject on success from

 Flash! and waiting a couple of minutes Etcher had written the image to my SD card as a 256MB FAT32 boot partition and validated it.
-I now had a ready to boot SD card which if I insert into my pi and power it on will happily boot up but without remote access or wifi.
+I now had a ready to boot SD card which if I insert into my pi and power it on will happily boot up but without remote access or Wi-Fi.

 To enable SSH I just had to create a file in the root of the boot partition with the filename